yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-failover.md

         list_cdc_streams
         ```

-    - For each stream ID above, delete the corresponding CDC stream.
+    - For each stream ID, delete the corresponding CDC stream:

         ```sh
         yb-admin \